• Skip to primary navigation

 Add Fun Toppings

 Get creative with your donuts!
-You can do all sorts of fun things with donuts.
+You can do all sorts of fun things with these pumpkin donuts.

-Try topping them with things like chocolate sauce, powdered sugar, M&Ms, crushed up Oreos, and caramel.
+Try topping them with things like a drizzle of chocolate sauce, powdered sugar, M&Ms, crushed up Oreos, and caramel.
+Or even some fall colored sprinkles.
 The possibilities are endless!

 stack of pumpkin donuts

-If you’re asking, “Can I use a muffin pan for donuts?” the answer is yes!
-Just use a muffin pan or cupcake pan.
+Yep.
+This is a great hack if you don't have a donut pan, but must make donuts right now.
+(I've been there.)
+Just use a muffin tin or cupcake pan.
 Cut out a 4x4 square of tin foil and wrap it around your middle finger.
 Remove it and then place it in the middle of one of the muffin tins.
 And there you have your donut hole!
+It won't be as pretty, but it will work.

 How do you make fried donuts?